magedhelmy1/sample_for_paper/paper.md

 # Acknowledgements

-We acknowledge contributions from Brigitta Sipocz, Syrtis Major, and Semyeong Oh, and support from Kathryn Johnston during the genesis of this project.

-# References
 The authors would like to thank the Research Council of Norway for providing the necessary funds for this project: Industrial Ph.D. project nr: 305716 and BIA project nr: 282213.
 The authors would also like to thank the MedTech Partner ODI Medical AS for providing the data, hardware, and support to test and evaluate this project.

+# References